cc-ru/wonderful/CODESTYLE.md

 end
 ```

+Leave the last line of a file blank.

 Sort requires alphabetically.
-Separate the three groups of requires with a new
+Separate the three groups of requires with blank
-line:
+lines:

 * OpenOS / Lua libraries (`component`, `term`).
 * User libraries (stored in `/usr/lib/`, installed using a package manager).